frnsys/doug/readme.md

-- dump svgs into `svg/`
-- run `process_svg.py`. this will generate JSON data representing stroke movements that are used to train the neural net.
-- `cd` into `neuralnet` and run `train.py` to train the neural net.
-- then run `sample.py` to generate `sample.json`, a sample drawing from the net
+# usage

+First you have to train a drawing model:

+    ./doug.py train [model name] [svg folder]

+    # example
+    ./doug.py train calligraphy calligraphy_svgs

+Then you can use that model to generate drawing data:

+    # after training a model
+    ./doug.py draw [model name] [number of points]

+    # example
+    ./doug.py draw calligraphy 1000

 To view a preview drawn from the JSON stroke data, open `preview.html`.
-Append `#filename.json` to it to load a particular file.
-If you don't specify a file, it will load the `sample.json` produced by the net.
+Append `#filename.json` to it to load a particular file in the `drawings` folder.
+If you don't specify a file, it will try to load `drawings/0000.json`.